thaletterb/teensy31_template/README.md

 ##Installation:##
 * Install the Arduino IDE and the Teensyduino Plugin.
+* Copy the "include" and "common" directories from this template to a local location.
 * Edit the Makefile:
-  * Point the TOOLPATH in the Makefile to the Teensy directory where the arm-none-eabi binaries live.
+ * Set TOOLPATH in the Makefile to the Teensy directory where the arm-none-eabi binaries live.
-* Copy the "include" and "common" directories to a local location.
+ * Set TEENSY3X_BASEPATH to the location of the "include" and "common" directories.
- Point to this location in the Makefile as TEENSY3X_BASEPATH.
    Alternately:
    Keep the directories in the pwd and set the TEENSH3X_BASEPATH to the present working directory

 ##Example Commands:##
 * Compile: $make all